sebastian-zieba/PACMAN/docs/source/models.rst

 .. _models:

-fit_par.txt and Fitting models
+Fitting the Light Curves
 ================================

-Let's have a look at the currently implemented models in pacman:
+``PACMAN`` can fit time series observations of exoplanet transits, eclipses, and phase curves.
+It includes models for both the astrophysical signal and instrument systematic noise (e.g. ramps and slopes).

+Here we describe the currently implemented models.
+Initial guesses and priors for the model parameters are listed in the `fit_par.txt file <https://pacmandocs.readthedocs.io/en/latest/models.html#fit-par-txt-file>`_.

 Models
 --------------------------------